CTinMich/Plex-DB-Movie-Posters-Downloader/README.md

 # LICENSE

-Creative Commons Attribution-NonCommercial 4.0 International License
+Creative Commons Attribution-NonCommercial 4.0 International License.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

+# Python Requirements

+Python v3.6 or greator.

+Python "Requests" library (pip install -r requirements.txt or pip install requests).

-## Documentation
+# Documentation

 I just wrote this short Linux based python script and sharing it to anyone else that may find it useful.